 Kathleen Gibson, President and CEO, Southwestern Medical Foundation

 “David and Carolyn’s advocacy and support are driving positive change across our community,” said Kathleen Gibson, President and CEO of Southwestern Medical Foundation.
-“We are so grateful for all they do – for their beautiful gifts such as this, and the way they lead by example, inspiring our community to give the gift of better health.”
+“We are so grateful for all they do – for their beautiful gifts such as these, and the way they lead by example, inspiring our community to give the gift of better health.”

 Carolyn Miller has dedicated much of her life to philanthropy and advocacy for education, social justice and issues that impact older adults.
 She was an elementary school teacher and obtained a second Master’s degree in gerontology, growing into a role that oversaw several programs at The Senior Source.
 She is an active volunteer and supporter of a number of non-profit organizations in North Texas.